 We have been able to reduce support costs and increase customer satisfaction using Giva.
 The company has provided us with outstanding customer service and support.
 We like how they are passionate about customer service just like we are passionate about providing the absolute best customer service and support to our attorneys and staff.

 We have a partnership kind of relationship with Giva that we wished we had with all of our technology vendors.
 Giva asks us for feedback and input before and after new product releases.
 They are continuously building a better product.
-They have worked closely with us over the past decade in order to customize our system "just the way we want it."
+They have worked closely with us over the past decade in order to customise our system "just the way we want it."
 Like us, they share the philosophy that "good enough" is never good enough.
 We always get more than we expect from Giva.
 It's an excellent cloud-based product supported by a top level company."